OkayHughes/open-lab-notebook/src/posts/installing-homme-cheyenne.md

 Clone this into `${HOME}/E3SM/E3SM` (I use this extra directory because I have several versions of E3SM to keep track of, e.g. `${HOME}/E3SM/E3SM_v2`).

-### 2: Create script which configures shell env and source it.
+### 2: Create script which configures shell env and source it
 Cheyenne-specific configuration is done in a file that I placed at `${HOME}/.e3sm.source.bash`